igorlord/ietf-ipv6-addr-mask/draft-lubashev-ipv6-addr-mask.md

 --- abstract

-Since network operators are commonly assigned at least /48 IPv6 address prefixes, the operators sometimes find opportunities to devise addressing schemes that further assign operational semantics to less significant bit ranges.
-There is currently no standard or interoperable textual representation of addresses sharing bit patterns than are not prefixes.
+Since network operators are commonly assigned at least /48 IPv6 address prefixes, the operators and standards occasionally find opportunities to devise addressing schemes that further assign operational semantics to less significant bit ranges.
+There is currently no standard or interoperable textual representation of addresses sharing bit patterns that are not prefixes.
 This RFC introduces IPv6 Address/Mask notation that allows one to represent address groupings beyond "all addresses that share a single prefix".
 The representation is similar to the IPv4 address/mask notation in its expressiveness, but it is derived from the familiar address/prefix-length notation for clarity and compatibility with existing parsers.

 For example, using this representation, both 2001:db8::/32 and 2001:db8:://ffff:ffff:: have the same meaning.
 However, a group of